With Treatment

 Services provided:

-Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center is an inpatient addiction rehabilitation facility in Arlington, VA that is situated in the 22203 zip code.
-Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center provides matrix model, relapse prevention treatment and dialectical behavior therapy.
-It Accepts private health insurance.
+Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center is a residential addiction treatment center in Arlington, Virginia that is situated in the 22203 zip code.
+Phoenix Houses Of The Mid Atlantic Phoenix House Womens Center provides motivational interviewing, relapse prevention treatment and community reinforcement.
+It Accepts Medicaid.

 Address: 200 North Glebe Road, Arlington, VA 22203 in Arlington County